Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Muon ( g -2) Anomaly

 \section{Muon (\lowercase{g}-2) Anomaly}

 The magnetic moment of the muon is expressed as:

-where $g_\mu$ denotes the gyro-magnetic ratio, assuming a value of 2 for an elementary spin-$\frac{1}{2}$ particle with mass $m$ and charge $q$.
-At the tree level, conforming to the Dirac equation, it is theoretically exact at 2.
+where $g_\mu$ denotes the gyro-magnetic ratio, assuming a value of 2 for an elementary spin-$\frac{1}{2}$ particle with $m_\mu$ and $q$ denoting the mass and electro-magnetic charge of the muon, respectively.
+From the Dirac equation, the value of the $g_\mu$ at the tree level is found to be 2.
 However, within the framework of quantum field theory, minuscule corrections to this value emerge owing to the particle's interactions with virtual particles and quantum effects.
 These corrections are parameterized as $a_\mu=( g_\mu - 2)/2$.
 In our framework, the primary augmentation to the muon magnetic moment predominantly comes from the one-loop diagram facilitated by the $L_{\mu}-L_{\tau}$ gauge boson, denoted as $Z_{\mu \tau}$.
 The associated one-loop contribution is expressed as \cite{Brodsky:1967sr, Baek:2008nz}:

 Here, $\alpha_{\mu\tau}$ is defined as $\alpha_{\mu\tau}=g^2_{\mu \tau}/(4\pi)$.